nautechsystems/nautilus_trader/docs/integrations/binance.md

     ```

-3. When submitting an order, use a suffix in the position_id to indicate the position direction.
-Use `LONG` or `SHORT` to represent the position direction for different orders.
+3. When submitting an order, use a suffix (`LONG` or `SHORT` ) in the position_id to indicate the position direction.
     ```python
     class EMACrossHedgeMode(Strategy):
         ...,  # Omitted